tomichj/invitation/README.md

 ## Future changes

+Possible future changes, some of which may be breaking:

 * accepted flag, so we can scope invites by accepted vs not yet accepted
 * expiration date - invites expire, scope expired by not expired
 * move all view text to locale